it3xl/git-repo-sync/README.md

 ## Synchronization of Remote Git-repositories

 The **git-repo-sync** synchronizes all or filtered Git-branches between two remote Git-repositories.<br/>
-The main idea of it is install, run periodically and forget.
+The main idea of this tool is to install, run periodically and forget.

-With this tool, your two remote repositories will be behaving as a single remote Git-repository for conventional branches.
+With **git-repo-sync**, your two remote Git-repositories will be behaving as a single remote Git-repository.<br/>
+It is like you have two entry points to a single repository.

-Please, reed the **Notes** before investing your time with this tool.
+Please, reed the **Notes** before investing your time with this tool.<br/>
+The **git-repo-sync** has some limitatins and different approaches to automatic conflict resolution.

 ### This page is under updating now.

-I've just implemented some features and this page is under updating now.<br/>
+I've just added some features and this page is under ative updating.<br/>
-For actual information see [default_sync_project.sh](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh)
+Please, for the actual information see [default_sync_project.sh](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh)

 ### Notes
-* This tool intentionally only syncs Git-branches with a prefix.
-I call it conventional prefixes.
-* You agree which prefixes to use, and only such prefixed-branches will be synced.
-  * For example @abc, dev-abc, client-hotfix where we use **\@**, **dev-**, **client-** as prefixes.
 * It is important to understand two automated conflict solving strategies which are described below.
-* Each prefix relates to its own conflict solving strategy.
 * You should configure these prefixes in [default_sync_project.sh](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh)
   * **victim_branches_prefix** variable for the Victim strategy.
   * **side_a_conventional_branches_prefix** variable for the Conventional strategy.